CalebBurton/DAPhNe-Stimulator-System/README.md

 [**Digitally Adjustable Phrenic Nerve (DAPhNe) Stimulator - Technical Reference, Rev 1.1**](https://github.com/AlexeyRevinski/DAPhNe-Stimulator-System/blob/master/Reference%20Documentation/DAPhNe_Technical_Reference_v_1_1.pdf)

+<br></br>

 The focus of this project is the development and testing of a novel implantable phrenic nerve stimulator, to be used in patients with Congenital Central Hypoventilation Syndrome (CCHS) - specifically, children.
-The following sections summarize the project; to get to kjnow the project in extensive detail, please refer to project documents under "Reference Documentation".
+The following sections summarize the project; to get to know the project in extensive detail, please refer to project documents under "Reference Documentation".

 <br></br>